When Access Disappears

 by Kerry Ann Wiley

-The cardigan was out again.
-Its diamond pattern was worn soft at the elbows, and it hung over the back of the chair by the window—the one where she always wrote.
+The cardigan lay draped over the back of the chair by the window, the one where she always wrote.
+Its diamond pattern had softened at the elbows from wear, evidence of how long it had been with her.
 She must have taken it off sometime that morning, somewhere between her second and third cup of coffee.

-One sleeve had slipped halfway off the seat, dragging the floor.
-It looked forgotten, but not discarded.
-As if she’d stood up mid-thought and never looked back.
-That was how I knew she was more here now.
-She hadn’t slept in the spare room in weeks.
-The hum of her laptop came from our bedroom again.
-Some mornings she was steady.
-Others, less so.
+The sleeve had slipped off the seat, trailing along the floor.
+It wasn’t discarded, just left behind, as if she’d gotten up mid-thought and hadn’t returned.
+That was when I realized she was more here now.
+She hadn’t slept in the spare room for weeks.
+The familiar hum of her laptop filled the air from our bedroom again.

+Some mornings, she was steady.
+Other mornings, less so.
 Two nights ago, I woke up to the cold space beside me.
 The blanket had been pushed back.
-I waited—listening.
-No faucet.
-No footsteps.
+I waited, listening for any sound—no faucet, no footsteps.

-She was in the living room, sitting on the edge of the couch with her arms wrapped around herself.
-Her chest rose too fast—short breaths that never landed.
-Her skin was flushed in irregular patches of red: jaw, collarbone, and further down.
+She was in the living room, sitting on the edge of the couch with her arms wrapped tightly around herself.
+Her chest rose too fast, each breath shallow and jagged.
+Her skin was flushed in irregular patches of red, spreading from her jaw, to her collarbone, and further down.
 It always started like that—heat first, then tremor.

 I knelt beside her, careful not to come too close.

-I felt her breathe when she started to cry.
-She folded forward slowly, one arm crossing her stomach, the other steadying her against the cushion.
+I felt her breathing begin to steady as she started to cry.
+She folded forward slowly, one arm crossing her stomach while the other braced against the cushion.
 Her shoulders shook once—tight, contained.
-A breath hitched.
-Then another.
-The tears came in a steady stream.
+A breath caught in her chest, then another, and the tears flowed in a steady stream.

-After a while, she said, “It happened again.
+After a while, she whispered, “It happened again.
 I didn’t feel it coming.”

-I reached behind her, pulled the blanket off the back of the couch, and wrapped it around her shoulders.
-Then I lifted her—one arm under her knees, careful of the left.
+I reached behind her, grabbed the blanket from the back of the couch, and draped it over her.
+Then, I lifted her gently, one arm under her knees, mindful of her left side, and carried her to our room.
 She didn’t resist.

-“I don’t understand these episodes,” she said.
+“I don’t understand these episodes,” she said, her voice soft.
 “I thought I would.
 You’ve seen it—panic attacks, adrenaline spikes.
 All of it.”

 I didn’t answer right away.
-My arm tightened slightly around her.
+My arm tightened around her slightly.

 “I’ve sat with a lot of people mid-episode,” I said quietly.
 “Sometimes on the subway.
 Sometimes in their kitchen.
 No warning.
 Just… like a fuse blown.
 I used to think if you could name the cause, you could fix it.
 That’s what I liked about the medic work—respond, stabilize, move.”